Stan Walters

 Stanley Peter Walters Jr. (born May 27, 1948) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
 After playing college football for Syracuse Orange, he was selected by the Cincinnati Bengals in the ninth round of the 1972 NFL draft.
 He spent three years with the Bengals, starting at left tackle for the majority of his tenure, before he was traded to the Philadelphia Eagles in 1975.
 A two-time Pro Bowl selection with the Eagles, Walters started in 122 consecutive games at left tackle in his nine years with the team.
 Following his retirement, he was a radio color commentator for the Eagles from 1984 through 1997.

-Early years
+Early life

 Walters grew up a New York Giants fan in Rutherford, New Jersey.
 His father worked as a machinist in Jersey City, New Jersey.
 Walters first attended Bordentown Military Institute in Bordentown, New Jersey, before transferring to St. Mary High School in Rutherford.
 He lettered in football and basketball in high school.